×

 We asked people about the cost of living in Puerto Vallarta, they wrote:

 "The cost of living in Puerto Vallarta is fairly low compared to other cities in the world.
 The rental price for a nice one bedroom apartment in Puerto Vallarta is typically around $500-600 USD per month while a two bedroom apartment is usually anywhere from $800-1000 USD per month.
-Eating dinner at a moderately priced restaurant in Puerto Vallarta would typically cost around $10-15 USD per person," remarked one expat living in Puerto Vallarta.
+Eating dinner at a moderately priced restaurant in Puerto Vallarta would typically cost around $10-15 USD per person," remarked one expat in Puerto Vallarta.

 What are the visa & residency requirements in Puerto Vallarta?

 "In order to visit Puerto Vallarta, visitors must obtain a visa from the Mexican consulate in their country of origin prior to entering the country.
 The application process for a visa in Mexico requires providing personal information, such as passport data and proof of means to support one's stay.
 Supporting documentation may include financial details and current medical records, depending on the type of visa.
 When applying for residency in Puerto Vallarta, Mexico, individuals must be legally admitted to the country and properly register at the National Registry of Foreigners.
 Along with a valid passport, applicants will need to provide evidence of financial stability, proof of income and a valid local address.
 Furthermore, they must also show proof of valid health insurance, among other documents.
-Once all the necessary paperwork is submitted, a residence card is issued and must be renewed on a regular basis," said one expat living in Puerto Vallarta.
+Once all the necessary paperwork is submitted, a residence card is issued and must be renewed on a regular basis," said an expat in Puerto Vallarta.

 Why do people move to Puerto Vallarta?